ians7/xv6_network_stack/README.md

-# xv6 Network Stack (RISC-V)
+# Xv6 Network Stack (RISC-V)

 ## Overview

-This project is an **independent implementation of a network stack for xv6 (RISC-V)**.
+This project is an independent implementation of a network stack for Xv6 (RISC-V).
 It adds kernel-level networking support starting from a VirtIO network device driver and extending upward through Ethernet, ARP, IPv4, and UDP, with a Berkeley-style socket API exposed to user space.

-The primary goal was to implement **UDP support** while designing the stack in a way that leaves room for future expansion (most notably TCP).
-The project focuses on clarity of data flow, realistic OS abstractions, and integration with xv6’s kernel and syscall model rather than feature completeness.
+The primary goal was to implement UDP support while designing the stack in a way that leaves room for future expansion (notably TCP).
+The project focuses on clarity of data flow, realistic OS abstractions, and integration with Xv6’s kernel and syscall model rather than feature completeness.

 ---

 ## Project Goals & Constraints

-* Implement a real network stack inside xv6 rather than a user-space simulation
+* Implement a real network stack inside the Xv6 kernel
-* Support **UDP sockets** with blocking semantics
+* Support UDP sockets
 * Follow a layered protocol design (NIC → Ethernet → ARP → IP → UDP)
 * Keep the architecture flexible enough to support TCP in the future
-* Favor simplicity over completeness (e.g., no routing or fragmentation initially)
+* Favor simplicity over completeness (no fragmentation or DHCP)

----

-## Environment

-* **xv6 variant:** RISC-V
-* **Architecture:** RISC-V
-* **Emulator:** QEMU
-* **Network device:** VirtIO network interface

 ---